Auction of principalities #

 When listing a lot for sale, a commission equal to 1 gold coin is charged.

 Upon sale of the lot, the seller is charged a commission of 20% of the sale price.
-The commission goes to the state and is paid to various gaming funds.
+The commission goes to the state and is paid to various game funds.